Maxenceee/webserv-42/README.md

 $>  ./setup_daemon.bash
 ```

-In this case you need to place your config file in `/etc/webserv` with the `.conf` extension.
+In this case you need to place your config file in `/etc/webserv` with the name `webserv.conf`.

 Log file will be `/var/log/webserv.log` and `/var/log/webserv.err`.